 Despite both bluegrass legends throwing it down the highlight of this show was Thorin’s stellar upright bass play.
 The deep grooves he was laying down were reverberating throughout the room and rattling the wine glasses.
 The show came to a climax with a cover of the Chuck Berry penned “Promised Land” made popular by The Grateful Dead.

 While Austin was enamored by the cabs driving by in the heart of the big city he was also distracted by the cardboard cut-out across the street, which he believed was haunting him throughout the show.
-Austin made it a point to recognize each band member and giving them all time to shine — playing Barnes and Martin originals to bring the set to a close.
+Jeff Austin made it a point to recognize each band member and giving them all time to shine — playing Barnes and Martin originals to bring the set to a close.
 If you weren’t invited to a Barbecue, a healthy dose of Memorial Day bluegrass does not play second fiddle.